CNES/shareloc/README.md

 ### Example

-Shareloc is designed as an API.
+Shareloc is designed as a library.
 Please refer the [notebook directory](notebooks) for examples.

 ## Main Functions

-* Direct/inverse localisation on ellipsoid
+* Direct/inverse localization on ellipsoid
 * Direct localisation on 2.5D DEM
 * Line of sight triangulation
 * Rectification grid creation